-The Power Cost Adjustment (PCA) is applicable to all of the Henry County Rural Electric Membership Corporation's (REMC) retail rate schedules and is applicable to all kWh sales there under.
-The PCA allows the REMC to increase or decrease its approved rates based on increases and decreases in its cost of wholesale power purchased fro resale.
+The Power Cost Adjustment (PCA) is applicable to all of the Henry County Rural Electric Membership Corporation’s (REMC) retail rate schedules and is applicable to all kWh sales there under.
+The PCA allows the REMC to increase or decrease its approved rates based on increases and decreases in its cost of wholesale power purchased for resale.
 Monthly bills computed under the appropriate retail rate schedule will increase or decrease by an amount equal to the kWh purchased by the customer during the month multiplied by the PCA factor in effect during month.

 Determination of PCA Factor

 The PCA Factor is determined on a projected basis and is expressed in dollars per kWh rounded to the nearest one hundredth of a cent ($.00001).
 The following formula shows the determination of the PCA factor:

 - Projected Power Costs equals the average cost per kWh of purchased power estimated for the projected period including line losses.
 The projected period is normally a calendar quarter.
 The REMC will prepare the projected power cost in conjunction with its annual budget process and incorporate wholesale power cost adjustments projected to be applicable for each quarter.
 The REMC reserves the right to make adjustments at other intervals due to unexpected changes in projected units purchased or the applicable wholesale rate.

 - PCA Base equals $.08669 per kWh, which is the average power cost per kWh sold included in base retail rates.